AJ2O/aws-whitepapers-summary/Storage/storage-services-overview.md

   - Once locked, the lock policy cannot be changed, enforcing compliance objectives

 ## Cost Model
-- Pay only for what you use
 - **3 pricing components:**
   - Storage (per GB/month)
   - Data transfer out (per GB/month)
-  - Requests (per thousand UPLOAD and RETRIEVAL requests/month)
+  - Requests (per 1,000 UPLOAD and RETRIEVAL requests/month)

 # Amazon EFS
 [Amazon Elastic File System (EFS)](http://aws.amazon.com/efs/) provides scalable, highly available, and highly durable network file storage for EC2 instances.
 For EC2 instances to access EFS, there must be an EFS system in the same region.
 EC2 instances can then access the system through its mount targets in the region's Availability Zones.